 Safely keeping its distance from the ever-growing capitalist centre of Leeds is a heartfelt, authentic Italian delicatessen which oozes the class the city pretenders can only dream of.

-It's named Deli Stop, but the fine food is far from where this little Horsforth-based outlet draws the line, as their extensive range of coffees, familiar or otherwise, seems to suggest.
+, but the fine food is far from where this little Horsforth-based outlet draws the line, as their extensive range of coffees, familiar or otherwise, seems to suggest.

 If you can ignore the typical West Yorkshire weather outside and slip into a fantasist's mindset, it's easy to kid yourself that you're actually in Naples or Florence, but there are no communication concerns here.